RusJet-Team/club_rusjet/README.md

 # club_rusjet
-This repository is for the website about the rusjet club
+This repository is for the website about the rusjet club!